-Direct Pressed Die (DPD)
+Direct Pressed Die Technology

 Pushing Standards to New Limits

-Higher Performance in Compact Design
+High Performance in a Compact Design

-Direct Pressed Die – Key Features and Benefits
+Key Features and Benefits

 - High thermal conductivity from chip to cooler